chboo1/AntGame/README.md

 - Cross-platform socket implementation (the most basic communication layer allows windows people and mac people and linux people to work together).
 Done!
 - Server parts
 	+ Communication layer (how the server talks to players and viewers, basically like your keyboard and screen, but over the internet).
-In good progress.
+Pretty well started.
 	+ Mechanics layer (how the game actually runs).
 	+ Website/Viewing experience (you can type in the address of the server and watch it all burn down! this is making sure that works fine).
 - Client library (The thing that makes it easy for you.
 I doubt any of you want to learn how to code sockets.)
 - Fine tuning, playtesting and balancing.
 (Oh boy.
 This is when I fix my game after you rip it open with a chainsaw.
 Thank you, by the way.)
+- [Optional] Map maker program.
+This is an optional addition that would let one easily create new maps.
+Of course, it's not strictly needed, but if I have additional time it's definitely happening!